HenkBoxma/rigi-viewer-web/README.md

 	channel.notify({
       method: "translate",
-      params: { signature: "1234", translation: "Hello world!" }
+      params: { signature: "1234", source: "Hello world!", translation: "Hallo Welt!" }
     });

 This can be called when the user is typing in a translation or when all translations in the current preview should be changed.
+Note that the `source` parameter is optional.

 To change multiple translations in a single call, use `translateMany`:

 	channel.notify({
       method: "translateMany",
-      params: { translations: [
+      params: { [
-        {signature: "1234": "translation": "test"},
+        { signature: "1234": "source": "source_text", "translation": "target_text" },
-        {signature: "5678": "translation": "test2"},
+        { signature: "5678": "source": "source_text", "translation": "target_text" }
-      ]}
+      ]
     });

 ### Get notifications